hkbu-kennycheng/uelabs/lab1/Lab1.md

 ## Scene

 **Scene** is a concept in film, and games.
-The basic component in a scene consisting of light source, camera and actor.
+The basic component in a scene consists of light source, camera and actor.
 In **Unreal Engine**, a scene is called ** Level**.
 The blank template provide us more than the essential components, so that it looks cool.
 Let's take a look at the Main Level.

 ### Components in the Main level